Digital products can’t be held, tasted, or touched, but everyone consumes them—from music to videos, ebooks to online courses, and more.

 From stock photos to video footage to music and sound effects, there’s a global ecosystem of licensable digital assets uploaded by creatives for other creatives to use in their work.

 By offering licenses to individuals and businesses, you can charge for the use of your photos, videos, music, software, and more in your own store and through online marketplaces, such as stock photo sites.
 In exchange for exposure, some of these marketplaces can take up to 50% in commission for every sale, however.
 If you want to build your own destination for digital assets, you can use Sendowl to power this type of business with unique auto-generated license keys.

 When coming up with assets to create, it helps to work backward from the needs of your intended audience.
 Start by thinking about what kind of assets they’d want to use in order to create products that are actually in demand (and thus easier to sell).

-Also, be sure to protect your digital products with watermarks and other security measures, especially if you’re selling photos.
+Also, be sure to protect your digital products with watermarks and other security measures, especially if you want to sell photos online.

 Instead of selling individual digital products, you can bundle them together and lock them behind a paid subscription to generate recurring revenue.

 This approach is ideal if you plan to maintain a growing library of premium content and nurture a community of passionate members.
 In some cases, paid digital subscriptions can even create an opportunity to directly monetize your existing content marketing efforts.

 Since this content is behind a gate that only paying subscribers can access through their customer account, you can also host exclusive content that can be streamed rather than downloaded.